Note

 10. Intellectual property rights

 1. Workable and its licensors own all intellectual property rights relating to the Services and the Website, including but not limited to all software forming part of the Website ("Software").
 Those works are protected by copyright laws and treaties around the world.
 Nothing in these Terms will serve to transfer from Workable to the Customer any of the Software or Website, and all right, title and interest in and to the Software and the Website will remain exclusively with Workable and/or Workable’s licensors.
+Workable will provide Customer with a limited, revocable, non-exclusive, non-transferable, non-sublicensable, right to access and use the Services during the Subscription Term identified in the Quote or the Website, solely for Customer’s internal use of the Services and in accordance with these Terms and any Additional Terms.
 All rights in and to the Software and the Website not expressly granted to the Customer are reserved by Workable and the relevant third party licensors.

 2. The Customer may print off one copy and may download extracts of any pages from the Website solely for use by the Customer and the Customer may draw the attention of other users to Submissions or materials posted on the Website.
 The Customer must not use any part of the submissions of other users and all materials on the Website for any purpose other than accessing the Website or obtaining a benefit from the Services in accordance with these Terms.